-WFAC found overall that the goals of the Plan are still valid.
-The Committee felt that the language of certain goals could be more descriptive of current values and practices, but this alone does not warrant changes at this time.
-The following is a synopsis of the Committee's review of the goals of the Plan.
+The Committee found the the goals of the Plan are still valid overall.
+The Committee felt that the language of certain goals could be more descriptive of current values and practices but did not warrant changes at this time.
+Following is a synopsis of the Committee's review of the goals of the Plan.